Talk with advertising legend Maurice Saatchi

-No, but if does offer a measurable glimpse into the movements of the brain.
-If it was, a man would have a modern lamp which could tell whether a product was going to be successful or an advertisement effective.
+No, but it does offer a measurable glimpse into the movements of the brain.
+If it was completely reliable, a man would have a modern lamp which could tell whether a product was going to be successful or an advertisement effective.

 What then do neuroscientists tell us?